Quickback Docs

 Batch Upsert Records

-PUT /rooms/batch
+PUT /jobs/batch

 Content-Type: application/json